Indian cricket team in Sri Lanka in 2021: Squads

 India did not name individual squads for the ODI and T20I matches, opting instead to name a combined squad of 20 players for the tour.
 Ishan Porel, Sandeep Warrier, Arshdeep Singh, Ravisrinivasan Sai Kishore, and Simarjeet Singh were also named as net bowlers.
 Prior to the second T20I match, all five net bowlers were added to India's squad, following the COVID-19 cases that resulted in the match being postponed.
 Krunal Pandya, Hardik Pandya, Suryakumar Yadav, Prithvi Shaw, Deepak Chahar, Krishnappa Gowtham, Ishan Kishan, and Yuzvendra Chahal were all placed into isolation and were ruled out of the final two matches of the tour.

-Ahead of the series, Sri Lanka's Angelo Mathews requested not to take part in the tour due to personal reasons.
+Ahead of the series, Sri Lanka's Angelo Mathews requested not to take part in the tour for personal reasons.
 On 9 July 2021, Sri Lanka named a preliminary squad of 25 players for the tour.
 As per India, Sri Lanka also did not name individual squads for each format, naming a combined squad of 24 players for the tour.
 Suminda Lakshan was added to Sri Lanka's T20I squad as cover for Wanindu Hasaranga, who suffered an injury in the third ODI.
 Prior to the second T20I match, Sadeera Samarawickrama was added to Sri Lanka's squad.